List of Hollyoaks characters introduced in 2012: Seamus Brady

 Seamus Brady, played by Fintan McKeown, made his first screen appearance on 20 December 2012.
 McKeown's casting was announced on 28 November 2012 and the actor stated "This is my first appearance in soap opera and I hope I can bring something unique to the style and format of the show.
 I enjoy working with everyone on set, especially my on screen family, Emmett and Bronagh.
 I can't wait for all the drama that will inevitably ensue."

 Seamus is Brendan (Emmett J. Scanlan) and Cheryl Brady's (Bronagh Waugh) father.
 During the fifth series of Hollyoaks Later, it was revealed that Seamus had sexually abused Brendan when he was a child.
 A statement from the show explained "Brendan's sister Cheryl is unaware of the very different childhood her sibling had, so could this be an opportunity for the truth to finally surface?
 Or will there be more wrongs before there can be a right?"
 Series producer Emma Smithwick said that after the events of Hollyoaks Later "there's no way that I couldn't bring in Brendan's dad!"
 Smithwick revealed that herself and the production team had "been talking about this man for over a year now, so I'm pretty sure that when Later airs, everyone will want to meet Papa Brady at some point".
 She said she would like to explore Cheryl and Brendan and what sets them apart through Seamus, as Cheryl "will forgive Brendan almost anything, but what happens when daddy dearest gets in the way?".
 He departed on 21 March 2013.
-Seamus is shot dead by his daughter Cheryl after she finds out that he abused Brendan through a video tape left by Walker (Neil Newbon), showing Seamus pleading for forgiveness and apologising.
+Seamus is shot dead by his daughter Cheryl after she finds out that he abused Brendan through a video tape left by Simon Walker (Neil Newbon), showing Seamus pleading for forgiveness and apologising.

+Matthew McQueen

+Matthew-Jesus McQueen, portrayed by Matthew Clohessy, is the son of John Paul McQueen (James Sutton) and Chloe (Susan Loughnane).
+Matthew makes his debut in episode 3502, originally broadcast on 26 December 2012.

+Matthew is abandoned in the McQueens' outdoor Nativity scene and is discovered by Jacqui McQueen (Claire Cooper).
+When the family decide to call social services, John Paul reveals that he is the baby's father.
+He explains that he and his ex-boyfriend Craig Dean (Guy Burnet), decided to have a baby together to save their relationship and hired a surrogate Despite initial reservations, and after consultation with his mother Myra McQueen (Nicole Barber-Lane), John Paul embraces his son and names him Matthew Jesús, after the son that Myra gave up, Niall Rafferty (Barry Sloane).
+The surrogate mother, Chloe, arrives in the village looking for Matthew and begins blackmailing John Paul by claiming Craig is Matthew's biological father.
+However, a DNA test shows John Paul is Matthew's biological father.
+Matthew and his father leave the village for Singapore when John Paul gets a new teaching job.
+They return to the village three years later.